How Much to Convert a Garage?

 Q: Will a garage conversion add value to my property?

-A: Converting your garage can actually up to 20 per cent onto the value of your property, which is beneficial if you plan to sell your home in the future, as you will get more than what you paid for it.
+A: Converting your garage can certainly add to the value of your property, which is beneficial if you plan to sell your home in the future, as you will get more than what you paid for it.

 Q: What insulation is needed for a garage conversion?